Food Fight: Oral Arguments in Prison Kosher Case Set to Begin Texas Prison System One of Few Remaining Holdouts Restricting Access to Kosher Meals

 WHAT: Oral arguments begin in Moussazadeh v.
 Texas Department of Criminal Justice

 WHO: Anne Robinson of Latham & Watkins LLP will argue for Moussazadeh, before Fifth Circuit judges Carolyn Dineen King, Jerry E. Smith, and Rhesa H. Barksdale

 WHEN: Monday, October 1, 2012 at 9:00 a.m.

 WHERE: Room 223 of the John Minor Wisdom United States Court of Appeals Building, 600 Camp Street, New Orleans, LA

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
-The Becket Fund has a 17-year history of defending religious liberty for people of all faiths.
+Becket Law is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket has a 17-year history of defending religious liberty for people of all faiths.
 Its attorneys are recognized as experts in the field of church-state law, and they recently won a 9-0 victory at the U.S. Supreme Court in Hosanna-Tabor v.
 EEOC, which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”